Antitoken (ANTI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Antitoken Historical Price

-According to the latest data gathered on Antitoken live price page, the current price of Antitoken is 0USD.
-The circulating supply of Antitoken(ANTI) is 999.97M ANTI , giving it a market capitalization of $80.54K.
+According to the latest data gathered on Antitoken live price page, the current price of Antitoken is 0.00007164USD.
+The circulating supply of Antitoken(ANTI) is 999.97M ANTI , giving it a market capitalization of $71.64K.

 The Antitoken Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ANTI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.